facelessuser/coloraide/docs/src/markdown/interpolation.md

 interpolate that can yield smoother results.

 Inspired by some efforts seen on the [web](catmull-observe) and in the great JavaScript library [Culori](https://culorjs.org), ColorAide implements a number of spline based interpolation methods.
-ColorAide implements 3 piecewise, cubic splines.

 ### B-Spline

 ![B-spline](images/bspline-interpolation.png)

 B-spline is a piecewise spline similar to Bezier curves.
-It utilizes "control points" that help shape the interpolation path through two or more colors.
-Like Bezier Curves, the path does not pass through all the colors, but it is clamped at the start and end.
+It utilizes "control points" that help shape the interpolation path through a series of colors.
+Like Bezier Curves, the path does not pass through the control points, but it is clamped at the start and end.
+Essentially, the interpolation path passes through both end colors and bends that path along the way towards the other colors being used as control points.

 It can be used by specifying `bspline` as the interpolation method.